How long does Laser Eye Surgery last?

 Light rays entering the eye must focus on the retina.
 This focus is accomplished by the cornea (67%) and the remainder by the lens within the eye.
-The focal power required depends on the length of the eye.
+The focal power required for focusing depends on the length of the eye, which is calculated prior to surgery.
 After the age of 22 or so, the eye does not get any longer and the cornea hardly changes in overall power.
 Once the eye refraction (prescription) has stabilised it is unlikely that the power of the eye will change.

-However the lens in the eye is dynamic, not just by the fact that it moves and changes shape inside the eye but also because it gets new layers added on every year and becomes thicker.
-It also as a result becomes harder which is why everyone finds it difficult to read in their 40s and need reading glasses – a condition called Presbyopia.
+It is also important to note that the lens in the eye is dynamic, not just by the fact that it moves and changes shape inside the eye, but also because it gets new layers added on every year and becomes thicker, a bit like a tree trunk.
+As a result it then becomes harder which is why everyone finds it difficult to read in their 40s and need reading glasses – a condition called Presbyopia.
 The change in thickness and hardening of the lens within the eye can produce a change in power and in turn alter the focussing power of the eye.
 This often happens when a cataract is about to commence or well in progress.
-As a result of this change (varies in terms of age) the power of the eye can change resulting in a need for a small spectacle correction.
+As a result of this change (varies in terms of age) the power of the eye changes, resulting in a need for a small spectacle correction.

-Laser eye surgery, in particular Lasik is a wonderful and liberating procedure for the vast majority of those seeking vision correction surgery.
+Laser Eye Surgery, in particular LASIK is a wonderful and liberating procedure for the vast majority of those seeking vision correction surgery.
 For the vast majority (selected well) the procedure is long lasting and for the small unlucky group who develop a change with advancing age, there are other options for lasting vision correction.